Avnish1447/Stock-Trend-Prediction/README.md

 * **Does not collect or store personal user data**
 * **Processes ticker inputs locally**
-* Relies on publicly accessible Yahoo Finance data via the `yfinance` API
+* Relies on publicly accessible data via the Alpha Vantage API

 > Always validate external API input sources and sanitize ticker symbols in production.